 NEW PAINTINGS

 A preliminary painting of one of the figures in the mural-sized piece, this masked girl precedes the masked world that followed.
-Hope and Feathers, oil on cradled wood panel, 12" x 12" x 2".
+Hope and Feathers, oil on cradled wood panel, 12" x 12". $2,300

 There is a meditative quality to this painting.
 The warmth of the sunlight, the soaring birds, the billowy clouds, the dancer's pose.
-This one features the girl in the red tutu from The Procession of Hope and Feathers, prehistoric-looking pelicans (one of my favorite birds) and Monkey Island in Guanacaste, oddly shaped like the head of a gorilla or monkey.
-16" x 16" x 2", oil on wood panel.
+This one features the girl in the red tutu from The Procession of Hope and Feathers, prehistoric-looking pelicans and Monkey Island in Guanacaste, oddly shaped like the head of a gorilla or monkey.
+16" x 16", oil on wood panel.
+Winner of the Visitors Choice Award at the New Britain Museum of American Art. $4,200.
 More...

 Costa Rica is a spectacular country, full of natural wonders.
 The setting is the Pacific Ocean, where mounded islets covered in hairy, gnarly trees are dotted along the coastline.
-The storks of Costa Rica are often wood storks, ominous in appearance but lovely and graceful in flight.
-Across the Sea of Time is 16" x 16" x 2", oil on wood.
+The wood storks of Costa Rica are ominous in appearance but lovely and graceful in flight.
+Across the Sea of Time is 16" x 16", oil on wood. $4,200.

 I watched a little girl in a sundress race across an expanse of lawn by the sea, and I knew I had to paint her.
 The inclusion of the striped, peaked tents is a continuation of the theme of a long series of paintings.
 The title of Life is a Carnival is from a song by The Band.
 SOLD

-Soliloquy is the fifth in my series of 16" square oil paintings.
-The setting is still Guanacaste, Costa Rica, loosely based on a photo I took while sailing into the sunset.
+Listen to me talk about Soliloquy!
+The setting is still Costa Rica, loosely based on a photo I took while sailing into the sunset.
 The exotic birds are flamingos.
 (How often do you see a flamingo fly?
 Usually they seem to spend their time wading.)
 The harlequin costume is almost as flamboyant as the sunset and the flamingos.
+16" square. $4,200.

 Sky Blue Pink